BriskGuy/curfew-checker/README.md

 We're going to use Ruby to do something pretty cool, better than just checking your watch.
 Imagine you're at Hogwarts and there's a curfew to get back to the common room by 11pm.
 Let's write a program to check if it's time to get back!

-We're going to be using if and else statements wrapped in methods that take in `time` as a parameter
+We're going to be using if and else statements wrapped in methods that take in `time` as a parameter, and build out a few different checkers with increasing levels of complexity, to test our ruby skillz.

 ## Simple Curfew Checker

+## Curfew Checker

+## Complex Curfew Checker

+## Deluxe Curfew Checker

+## Platinum Curfew Checker